 Buick Verano Overview

-The Verano is based on the Chevrolet Cruze, but with more sound insulation and upscale trimmings.
-Power comes from a 2.4-liter four-cylinder, but its 24 mpg overall fuel economy is unimpressive for the class.
-A 2.0-liter, turbocharged four-cylinder makes the car quick.
-The Verano is very quiet but some engine noise is evident.
-It rides relatively comfortably and handling is responsive but not that sporty.
-The interior is nicely finished, but cramped in the rear.
-Features such as a heated steering wheel are nice, but the lack of power recline and adjustable lumbar support for the driver's seat is chintzy.
-A standard built-in WiFi hotspot is new for 2015.
+The Verano is based on the Chevrolet Cruze but has more sound insulation and upscale trimmings.
+Power from the 2.4-liter four-cylinder is adequate, but the engine is noisy and its 24-mpg overall is among the worst in the class.
+A 2.0-liter, turbocharged four-cylinder makes the car quicker and quieter.
+It rides relatively comfortably, and handling is responsive though not that sporty.
+The interior is finished appropriately for the price and roomy enough up front, but it's very cramped in the rear.
+Features such as a heated steering wheel are appreciated, but the lack of power recline and adjustable lumbar support for the driver's seat is chintzy.
+A standard built-in Wi-Fi hot spot is new for 2015.
 Reliability has been above average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).